 Field Service Technician

-A Field Service Technician is a skilled maintenance technician who visits the premises of companies and organisations that have a warranty or ongoing service agreement with the equipment manufacturer or third party service support company.
-It is the Field Service Technician's job to use their product training and technical skills to ensure that high-value business equipment such as film processing machines, minilabs and large format printers are properly maintained and repaired with the minimum of downtime.
+Field Service Technicians use their product training and technical skills to ensure that high-value business equipment such as film processing machines, minilabs and large format printers are properly maintained and repaired with the minimum of downtime.

 Photographic manufacturers employ thousands of Field Service Technicians across the UK.
 It is their job to install, maintain and repair a wide range of commercial and business imaging equipment, including: film processing equipment, photographic and inkjet printers, commercial and scientific scanners, large format printers, minilabs, digital kiosks and photo booths, as well as related computerised control systems and software.